NSSAC/PatchSim/README.md

 A preliminary description of this model is provided in https://ieeexplore.ieee.org/document/8031141/
 Cite as: Venkatramanan, S., Chen, J., Gupta, S., Lewis, B., Marathe, M., Mortveit, H. and Vullikanti, A., 2017, August.
 Spatio-temporal optimization of seasonal vaccination using a metapopulation model of influenza.
 In Healthcare Informatics (ICHI), 2017 IEEE International Conference on (pp. 134-143).
 IEEE.

+Journal version of this article is under review (link to pre-print coming soon).

 ## Documentation